Inside My Digital Sketchbook: Skeeva

 My Digital Sketchbook – like one huge box of LEGO, where every piece is stored until one day an idea leads you down the path of creating something you hadn’t expected.
 Mixing, moulding, experimenting… a widespread of elements coming together in front of you to create some very cool happy accidents that you couldn’t even imagine.
 That’s when something magical happens.

-Nerd Prod Skeeva4 - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Nerd Prod Skeeva4 - NERD Blog - Inside My Digital Sketchbook: Skeeva

 Honestly, I’m proud of my “Digital Sketchbook”.
 It really motivates me when I look at all those folders and remember that every single file has its history, its own story to tell and most importantly – its own provoked emotions.
 It’s like that huge album of your old school photos you keep hidden in that cupboard you never look in, only to reminisce on those once in a blue moon tidy up days.
 I can look back at work I did on a specific day and remember those details I otherwise might have forgotten.